Short URL for this page:

 My transcription has been minutely proofread.
 In the little table of contents above, the titles are shown on blue backgrounds, indicating that I believe the text is completely errorfree.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

-The printed papers were fairly well proofread; the typographical errors are all relatively trivial, and therefore marked by a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read the variant.
+The printed papers were fairly well proofread; the typographical errors are all relatively trivial, and therefore marked by a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 A number of odd spellings, curious turns of phrase, etc. have been marked <!‑‑ sic in the sourcecode, just to confirm that they were checked.